What Is a WISP and Why Every Accounting Firm Needs One

 Skipping the Vendor Management Section

-This is the section most frequently omitted from generic accounting firm WISP templates.
 If your firm uses a cloud-based tax platform, a document management system, or a third-party IT provider, data flows through vendor systems that are outside your direct control.
 Your WISP must document how you vet vendors' security practices, what contractual provisions you require, and how you monitor ongoing compliance.
 Reference your cloud service providers' security certifications (SOC 2 Type II, ISO 27001:2022) directly in this section.
+This is the section most frequently omitted — and most frequently cited in FTC enforcement reviews.

 Vague Incident Response Timelines